dan-svasti/dlw-track-3/README.md

 The demo video is linked in the Google Drive folder: https://drive.google.com/drive/folders/1ThCdiNbArJeNVykRzA7_h2hDtkayiOh0?usp=drive_link

 The primary demo is provided as a Google Colab notebook.
-A standalone script (run_pipeline.py) is included for local execution; dependencies are listed in requirements.txt
+A standalone script (run_pipeline.py) is included for local execution; dependencies are listed in requirements.txt.
+However, the locally runnable script sometimes performs differently compared to the ipynb notebook on the same video (e.g. being less sensitive to alerts), possibly due to different computing resources.
+It may be better to test out the notebook on Colab.